 Climate Fund investments in brief

-The Climate Fund invests in large-scale projects in which the fund’s investment is crucial to enable the project’s realisation in the first place, on a larger scale, or earlier than it would with funding from elsewhere.
+The Climate Fund invests in large-scale climate and environmental projects in which the fund’s investment is crucial to enable the project’s realisation in the first place, on a larger scale, or earlier than it would with funding from elsewhere.
 If this kind of clear added value from the state’s participation cannot be identified from the investment, the Climate Fund will not take part in the project.

 Climate Fund's investment categories